xovox/RetroTink-Setup/README.md

 # Issues

-* Updating fresh install of RetroPie breaks custom_viewport_width & height
+* Updating fresh install of RetroPie breaks custom_viewport_width

 # Tasks

+* General
+- [ ] Reorganize repo, it grew too organically so things are scattered
+- [ ] Build vanilla image people can directly write to their SD card

 * Scripts
 - [ ] Work well with other RetroPie scripts I'm writing
 - [ ] Get rid of env, everything should be discrete scripts in $HOME/RetroPie/scripts/ or something
-- [ ] hdmiTimings needs to be smart enough to see if we're running on a CRT

 * On Start Script
 - [x] Use per-emulator timings